silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Kahoot/connect-a-business-hub-for-kahoot.md

   1. Log in to your corresponding [Cerby](https://app.cerby.com/) workspace.
   2. Select the **Business Hubs** option from the left navigation drawer.
 The **Business Hubs** view is displayed.
   3. Click the **Connect Business Hub** button located at the top-right corner of the page.
 The **Connect your Business Hubs to Cerby** dialog box is displayed.

   **TIP:** Select the **Don’t show this again** option to skip this step the next time you connect a new business hub.

   4. Click the **Get started** button.
 A wizard is displayed on the **Select app** page.
   5. Select **Kahoot Hub** from the catalog.
 The **Enter app details** page is displayed on the wizard.
   6. Enter and select your app information in the corresponding fields:

      * **Label in Cerby:** It is the name to assign to your business hub in Cerby, and it will be displayed on the business hub card.
      * **Business ID:** It is the unique identifier of your group in a Kahoot team workspace.
-For instructions on how to find it, read the Requirements section.
+For instructions on how to find it, read the [Requirements](connect-a-business-hub-for-kahoot.md#id-requirements) section.
      * **User management and login method:** It is the way your users log in to the app and determines whether they must save their login credentials as a Cerby account connected to the business hub.
 You must select one of the following methods:
        * **Single sign-on (SSO):** Access is managed by your identity provider, and users log in with SSO authentication.
 They are not asked to save their credentials in Cerby.
        * **Username and password:** Cerby manages account security and access, and users log in with their credentials after saving them in Cerby.

   7. Click the **Next** button.
 The **Select automation account** page is displayed with a list of existing Kahoot accounts.
-  8. Select the automation account you have previously added to Cerby, as described in the Requirements section **NOTE:** If you don’t have an automation account, you are prompted to add it.
+  8. Select the automation account you have previously added to Cerby, as described in the [Requirements](connect-a-business-hub-for-kahoot.md#id-requirements) section

+  **NOTE:** If you don’t have an automation account, you are prompted to add it.
 Make sure you read Cerby’s recommendations on how to configure it in the article [Create an automation or service account for your business hub](https://cerby-test.gitbook.io/cerby-test/management/identity-lifecycle/business-hubs/manage-integrations/create-an-automation-or-service-account-for-your-business-hub).
 You may need to add the account first and then add the business hub.

   9. Click the **Connect app** button.
 The wizard closes, and a success message box is displayed.
 The corresponding business hub is also displayed on the **Business Hubs** view.

-The next step is 2\.
-Check for updates to import users and roles to Cerby.
+The next step is [2.
+Check for updates to import users and roles to Cerby](connect-a-business-hub-for-kahoot.md#id-2.-check-for-updates-to-import-users-and-roles-to-cerby).

 ### 2\.
 Check for updates to import users and roles to Cerby